-&lt;sup>84 Id. at $\P$ 28-30.
+84 Id. at ¶ 28-30.

-was approximately \$0.15 per MMBtu.
-In these cases, an economically rational peaking plant would seek to utilize secondary transportation rather than more expensive interruptible transportation service.
+was approximately \$0.15 per MMBtu.85 In these cases, an economically rational peaking plant would seek to utilize secondary transportation rather than more expensive interruptible transportation service.

 The MMU's analysis concluded that constraints on the Algonquin pipeline typically arise downstream of the segments used to deliver gas from the TETCO M3 hub to Rockland County.
-Although certain recent projects have upgraded portions of the Algonquin pipeline, these upgrades have not eliminated the fact that pipeline segments downstream of Rockland County experience more frequent constraints than the pipeline segments facilitating deliveries from the TETCO M3 hub to Rockland County.
+Rockland County and County arise upgrades have not eliminated the fact that pipeline segments downstream of Rockland County experience more frequent constraints than the pipeline segments facilitating deliveries from the TETCO M3 hub to Rockland County.
 These downstream constraints are unlikely to adversely impact the availability of transportation on the segments of the Algonquin pipeline that facilitate deliveries to Rockland County.

-Given the availability of reasonable alternatives to sole reliance on interruptible transportation service, the MMU appropriately analyzed broader pipeline capacity utilization information in determining whether TETCO M3 represented a reasonable gas hub for Load Zone G (Rockland County).
-The MMU's assessment determined that sufficient pipeline capacity generally remains available to accommodate delivery of the amount of gas used by the proposed peaking plant in Load Zone G (Rockland County).
+Given the availability of reasonable alternatives to sole reliance on interruptible transportation service, the MMU appropriately analyzed broader pipeline capacity utilization information in determining whether TETCO M3 represented a reasonable gas hub for Load Zone G (Rockland County).89 The MMU's assessment determined that sufficient pipeline capacity generally remains available to accommodate delivery of the amount of gas used by the proposed peaking plant in Load Zone G (Rockland County).90

-$^{85}$ Id. at § 29-30; and MMU Supplemental Affidavit at § 7.
+85 Id. at ¶ 29-30; and MMU Supplemental Affidavit at ¶ 7.

-&lt;sup>86 MMU Affidavit at ¶ 32 and 39; and MMU Supplemental Affidavit at ¶ 6-7 and 14-16.
+86 MMU Affidavit at ¶ 32 and 39; and MMU Supplemental Affidavit at ¶ 6-7 and 14-16.

-&lt;sup>87 MMU Supplemental Affidavit at ¶ 13-14.
+87 MMU Supplemental Affidavit at ¶ 13-14.

-&lt;sup>88 MMU Affidavit at ¶ 32; and MMU Supplemental Affidavit at ¶ 13-16.
+88 MMU Affidavit at ¶ 32; and MMU Supplemental Affidavit at ¶ 13-16.